duolu/pyrotation/README.md

 ### Demo of Rotation Matrix Representation of a 3D Rotation

 ![rotation matrix annotation.](figures/rotation_matrix_annotated.png) <img src="https://github.com/duolu/pyrotation/blob/master/figures/rotation_matrix.gif" width="350">

+The three basis vectors of the rotated reference frame can be directly controlled (i.e., the three columns of the rotation matrix).
+Note that they are three orthonormal vectors and hence, two of them are enough to uniquely determine the rotation.
+This demo program provides three modes: (1) "ux-uy", i.e., manipulating the new x-axis and y-axis, (2) "uy-uz", i.e., manipulating the new y-axis and z-axis, (3) "uz-ux", i.e., manipulating the new z-axis and x-axis.
+It is generally difficult to directly manipulate 3D vectors through the UI, instead, this demo program uses alt-azimuth angles to control the direction of the basis vectors (they are unit vectors so direction would be enough and the length does not matter).

 ### Demo of Quaternion Representation of a 3D Rotation